The Gambling Law Review: France

 Any operator, whether foreign or France-based, that intends to market online gambling services targeting French users needs to apply for a gambling licence with ANJ.

 To assess whether an operator targets French users, several criteria will be taken into account, and the authorities will, in particular, verify whether the website is registered with a .fr domain name or drafted in the French language and whether the offered services are blocked for French users or presented in a manner that appears to specifically target French users.
 For instance, French courts have considered that a foreign-based online gambling website registered with a .fr domain name, containing the mention 'First Poker Website in France' and indicating a French contact phone number, should be governed by French law.

 French authorities provide an exhaustive list of the games and events that are authorised under the Online Gambling Law:

-- Sports betting: a list detailing the sports competitions that can be subject to online gambling and the types of events in such competitions that can be subject to betting (number of goals, final score, etc.) is regularly updated by French authorities.
+- sports betting: a list detailing the sports competitions that can be subject to online gambling and the types of events in such competitions that can be subject to betting (number of goals, final score, etc.) is regularly updated by French authorities; and

 Protection of minors

 Specific decrees expressly forbid the provision of any gambling services to minors and the payment of any gambling gain to minors.13 By the adoption of the PACTE Act on 11 April 2019, the legislator empowered the government to establish a fine for the sale or free offer of gambling to minors.
 In this regard, Decree No. 2020-1773 of 21 December 2020 has created two fourth-class offences (up to €750) punishing non-compliance with the prohibition on the sale or free offer of gambling to minors and the failure to post notices aimed at protecting minors and persons prohibited from gambling.